tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 - `name` - Name of the intersection, also the partion key for our table
 - `light1` - State of the first traffic light
 - `light2` - State of the second traffic light
-- `ble-state` - Status of the Thingy:91's BLE connection to the ESP32
+- `ble_state` - Status of the Thingy:91's BLE connection to the ESP32

 The valid values for `light1` and `light2` are: `red`, `yellow`, `green`, and `off`.